Captain-v-hook/Bash-history-disabler/README.md

 # Bash-history-disabler
-Ansible Playbook for Disable bash history for all users.
+Ansible Playbook for Disabling bash history for all users.